hackclub/hackclub/workshops/digit_recognition/README.md

 ---
-name: 'MNIST Recognition'
+name: 'Handwriting Recognition'
 description: 'An introduction to machine learning with TensorFlow and Keras'
 author: '@rpalakkal'
 img: 'https://cloud-h61jcon63.vercel.app/0image.png'
 ---

-# Image Classification on MNIST using a Neural Network

 Have you seen all the hype around machine learning and wondered what it's about and how to get started?
-Well, you're in the write place.
+Well, you're in the right place.
 In this workshop, we will be training a simple machine learning model to classify handwritten digits.
 You can think of this as the Hello World program of machine learning.
-An understanding of Python or any other programming language will help greatly with following this tutorial, but as long as you're willing to learn along the way, you're in the right place!

 An overview of this tutorial:
 ![overview of different stages/phases of tutorial](https://cloud-h61jcon63.vercel.app/0image.png)

-I'd recommend opening this tutorial on [Google Colab](https://colab.research.google.com/drive/1S0rZ4htWmO-S7npfMvNyMZrDpt8XCaW9) and then make a [new](https://colab.research.google.com/#create=true) Colab to get started!
+## Getting Started

+### Prerequisites

+An understanding of Python or any other programming language will help greatly with following this tutorial, but you can still do this workshop and learn along the way even if you don't know Python!

+### Creating the project

+We're going to be coding in Google Colab, an online tool that's great for training machine learning models.
+Make a new Colab project by [clicking here](https://colab.research.google.com/#create=true)

+## Coding in Colab

 ### Importing Tensorflow and Dependencies

 Let's start off by importing all the required dependencies.
 We will be using [TensorFlow](https://tensorflow.org), an open-source machine learning platform.
 Within TensorFlow we will use the [Keras Sequential API](https://www.tensorflow.org/guide/keras/overview), which provides a layer of abstraction on top of all the underlying math theory (though if you are mathematically-inclined, I'd totally recommend diving into the math.
 Andrew Ng's [Coursera](https://www.coursera.org/learn/machine-learning) course is a great starting place).
 Using Keras will greatly simplify the process, allowing us to create and train our model with ease.

+Add this in your newly-created Colab notebook:

 ```py
 #for rendering pictures and labels properly